israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ### Symbol

-The Symbol() function returns a value of type symbol, has static properties that expose several members of built-in objects.
+The Symbol() function returns a value of type symbol, has static properties that expose several members of built-in objects, has static methods that expose the global symbol registry.